Code-Institute-Submissions/florys/README.md

 * [Scrimba - Pyhton](https://scrimba.com/learn/python)

+## Special Thanks

+* Special thanks to my mentor Harry Dhillon for the feedback on the project.

 ### Acknowledgements
 This application was executed and completed as a portfolio 4 Project for the full stack diploma at [Code Institute](https://codeinstitute.net/).